-By signing the unattached Gary Cahill yesterday, Crystal Palace secured a player who had most recently played for Chelsea for the fifth season running.
+By signing the unattached Gary Cahill in the summer, Crystal Palace secured a player who had most recently played for Chelsea for the fifth season running.

 Joining Patrick Bamford, Loïc Rémy, Ruben Loftus-Cheek and Michy Batshuayi - who all signed for Palace on loan from 2015/16-2018/19 respectively - as players to have donned the two-tone of Palace immediately after the blue of Chelsea, Cahill has become the latest name on an illustrious list of players to have represented both clubs.